jp43/DockBox/README.md

 General sections
 ----------------

-* The **DOCKING** section includes the softwares that should be used for docking, and if minimization, rescoring and/or cleanup should be performed.
-The docking softwares should be specified with coma separation through the key **programs**.
+* The **DOCKING** section includes the software that should be used for docking, and if minimization, rescoring and/or cleanup should be performed.
+The docking software should be specified with coma separation through the key **programs**.
 The keys relative to the **DOCKING** section are:

-    * **programs**: specifies the softwares which are used for docking (autodock, dock6, glide, gold, moe and/or vina).
+    * **programs**: specifies the software which are used for docking (autodock, dock6, glide, gold, moe and/or vina).
 Options relative to each program (or instance) are specfied within the section of the same name.
 For example, if autodock is in the list of programs, options associated with autodock should be specified in the **AUTODOCK** section.
 In case the same software needs to be used multiple times, numbering can be appended to the name of the program (e.g., in the first example below, multiple runs of MOE are performed using different scoring methods: moe, moe1, moe2).

     * **minimization**: performs minimization on the generated poses (yes or no).

     * **rescoring**: performs rescoring on the generated poses (yes or no).
 I strongly recommend to enable minimization in case rescoring is done.
-This will avoid a lot clashes, especially when the softwares used for rescoring are different from those used for docking.
+This will avoid a lot clashes, especially when the software used for rescoring are different from those used for docking.
 If the rescoring option is enabled, a section RESCORING should be created that contains all the options relative to that step (see below).

     * **cleanup**: specifies if big intermediate files should be removed (yes or no).

     * **site**: specifies the labels for the binding sites in case multiple binding sites are considered (site1, site2,...).
-See the example configuration to dock on multiple binding site, minimize and rescore the poses with multiple softwares.
+See the example configuration to dock on multiple binding site, minimize and rescore the poses with multiple software.

     Below is a list of all the programs that can be used by MOBPred specifying if they can be used for docking or/and rescoring.